OpenLightingProject/ja-rule/user_manual/docs/usb-console.md

 ## Mac OS {#usb-console-mac}

+To use the USB console requires Mac OS 10.7 or later.

 On Mac OS X, minicom can be used.
 The device will appear as a usbmodem:

     $ minicom  -D /dev/tty.usbmodem14121